-- Each exhibitor will be limited to a total of two items in either the small animal or large animal sales.
-Breeding and dairy animals are not eligible for sale. - The 4-H member has the option to not sell. - Sale ring pie and cake will be sold as one item and count as one item for the exhibitor. - 4-H members participating in the sale MUST attend the Mandatory Sale Meeting.
+- Each exhibitor will be limited to a total of two items in the sale.
+Breeding and dairy animals are not eligible for sale. - The 4-H member has the option to not sell.
+A 4-H member choosing to remove their animal from auction consideration must do so by 6pm Wednesday evening following the market animal show.
+The 4-H member will be required to sign an Auction Withdrawal Form that is binding and the animal withdrawn from the auction will not be reconsidered at any time after the signed withdrawal form is provided to an Animal Auction Liaison. - Sale ring pie and cake will be sold as one item and count as one item for the exhibitor. - 4-H members participating in the sale MUST attend the Mandatory Sale Meeting.
 Roll will be called from the sale order.
 A penalty of twenty (\$20) dollars will be assessed against any exhibitor's absence who has not notified the committee prior to the meeting.
 Exhibitors are responsible for transporting their sale animals to the holding pens prior to the sale.
-Failure to transport your animal to the holding pen prior to the sale will result in disqualification from the sale. - Failure to confirm participation in the sale with the Sale Liaisons by the mandatory sale meeting will result in removal from the sale. - All items must be shown by the owner in the sale ring unless prior approval is obtained. - Any animal that has been through a premium sale will not be eligible to sell. - All sales are final, and animals sold are the property of the buyer.
-Any errors must be brought to the attention of the Fair Board Sale Committee as soon as possible. - Should an animal which has been sold die, before it is loaded on the truck or delivered to the buyer, all sale monies will be refunded to the buyer and the exhibitor will suffer the loss. - All proceeds from the sale will be paid to the Bernalillo County 4-H Fair Board.
+Failure to transport your animal to the holding pen prior to the sale will result in disqualification from the sale. - All items must be shown by the owner in the sale ring unless prior approval is obtained. - Any animal that has been through a premium sale will not be eligible to sell. - All sales are final, and animals sold are the property of the buyer.
+The auction participant and/or his/her parent MAY NOT and WILL NOT approach a buyer to retain the animal after auction.
+Any 4-H member and/or parent approaching a buyer who has purchased his/her animal with the intent to keep the animal that was sold through the auction will FORFEIT ALL auction proceeds. - Should an animal which has been sold die, before it is loaded on the truck or delivered to the buyer, all sale monies will be refunded to the buyer and the exhibitor will suffer the loss. - All proceeds from the sale will be paid to the Bernalillo County 4-H Fair Board.
 Buyers will be billed by the Bernalillo County 4-H Fair Board.
 A cashier will be available for buyers who wish to make a payment at the sale. - Any exhibitor or member of the exhibitor's family, having an animal or animals in the sale are prohibited from seeking special privileges from buyers, such as asking permission to repurchase the animal from the buyer or packer to be shown again or to be used for any other purpose.
 The seeking of such privileges will subject the exhibitor to disciplinary action as deemed necessary by the 4-H Fair Board and County 4-H Agents, including forfeiture of sale proceeds, being barred from future participation until such a time as reinstatement is made by the 4-H Board.